Our People and Orgs

 Founding NGO Members

-Trustless Computing Association is a Geneva-based international non-profit dedicated since 2015 to facilitating a democratic, timely and efficient treaty-making process to create proper global federal governance of AI and digital communication - primarily through its Harnessing AI Risk Initiative.
-Led by its founder and executive director Rufo Guerreschi, it is the original Convenor of this Coalition.
+Trustless Computing Association (Convenor of the Coalition) is a Geneva-based international non-profit dedicated since 2015 to facilitating a democratic, timely and efficient treaty-making process to create proper global federal governance of AI and digital communication - primarily through its Harnessing AI Risk Initiative.
+Led by its founder and executive director, Rufo Guerreschi, it is the original Convenor of this Coalition.

 Transnational Working Group on AI of the World Federalist Movement (WFM), an organization established in 1947, and since then one of the foremost NGOs in global federal democratization.
 It was the Convenor of the Coalition for the International Criminal Court of 2500 NGOs that led to the signing by 125 states.
 They have produced outstanding reports, proposals and analysis on the global governance of AI.
 Robert Whitfield is the Chairman of its Working Group for AI.